Minimal Mahler Measure in Cubic Number Fields: Lower Bound Examples

 \begin{proof}

 Let $K_{n}$ be the splitting field of $f_{n}(x)=x^3+nx^2-(n+3)x+1$.
-These fields have been extensively studied (see \cite{MR352049}, \cite{MR1415795}) and are often referred to as ``the simplest cubic fields''.
-The field $K_n$ is a Galois cubic for $n\geq 0$ and
+These fields have been extensively studied and are often referred to as ``the simplest cubic fields''.
+(See, for example \cite{MR352049} with the substitution of $-x$ for $x$ in the minimal polynomial.)
+The field $K_n$ is a Galois cubic for $n\geq 0$ and the field discriminant equals the discriminant of the polynomial $f_n$.
+Specifically, we have